jamel123a/jamel123a/README.md

 Here are some ideas to get you started:

 - 🔭 I’m currently working on ...
+My PFE
 - 🌱 I’m currently learning ...
 REACT JS
-- 👯 I’m looking to collaborate on ...
-PFE intership
+- 👯 I’m looking to collaborate on ...  develop myself
 - 🤔 I’m looking for help with ...
 Node JS
 - 💬 Ask me about ...
 Anything
 - 📫 How to reach me: ... [linkedin profile] (https://www.linkedin.com/in/issaoui-jamel/)